-Model of the activated state of RIG-I with bound dsRNA (centre) and ATP (top-right).
-The helicase domains (green and cyan), the insertion domain (yellow) and the C-terminal domain (gold) all contribute to RNA binding, which displaces the CARD domains thus allowing downstream signalling and interferon expression
+Figure: Model of the activated state of RIG-I with bound dsRNA (centre) and ATP (top-right).
+The helicase domains (green and cyan), the insertion domain (yellow) and the C-terminal domain (gold) all contribute to RNA binding, which displaces the CARD domains thus allowing downstream signalling and interferon expression.

-The Cusack group uses X-ray crystallography to study the structural biology of protein-RNA complexes involved in RNA metabolism, translation, RNA virus replication and innate immunity.
+The Cusack group uses X-ray crystallography and cryo electron-microscopy (cryoEM) to study the structural biology of protein-RNA complexes involved in RNA virus replication, innate immunity and cellular RNA metabolism.

 Previous and current research